1976 Argentine coup d'état: The coup

 Shortly before 01:00 am, President Perón was detained and taken by helicopter to the El Messidor residence.
+Major General José Rogelio Villarreal announced his dismissal to Isabel Perón:

 At 03:10 all television and radio stations were interrupted.
 Regular transmissions were cut and replaced by a military march, after which the first communiqué was broadcast:

 A state of siege and martial law were implemented, as military patrolling spread to every major city.
 The morning was seemingly uneventful, but as the day progressed, the detentions multiplied.
 Hundreds of workers, unionists, students, and political activists were abducted from their homes, their workplaces, or in the streets.